yev/seleniumMvnScreenshot/README.md

-# auto screenshot from selenium for TestNg
+# Selenium auto screenshots for failed TestNg
 Allow your **Selenium** suites to store automatically **screenshots** taken for every **failed** test in **maven** target folder for further usage.
 For example, you can include the screenshot of a failed test in email sent by your CI-build.

 ## Usage